artsy/force/docs/unleash_a-b_testing.md

 5. Go to the "Variant" tab in the Unleash UI and confirm the variants were created and that all fields are correct.

-NOTE: `stickiness` needs to be set to `sessionID` on both the strategy and the variant as each has their own independent `stickiness` factor.
+NOTE: `stickiness` needs to be set to `sessionID` on both the strategy and the variant as each has its own independent `stickiness` factor.
 This ensures a user gets the same treatment when unauthenticated and authenticated.

 ### Adding the test to a React Component